Local decay rates of best-approximation errors using vector-valued finite elements for fields with low regularity and

 \section{Application to Maxwell's equations}

-In this section, we briefly present two applications of the above results for the approximation of Maxwell's equations using N\'{e}d\'{e}lec finite elements.
+In this section, we briefly present two applications of the above results for the approximation of Maxwell's equations using Nédélec finite elements.
 We focus on simplified forms of Maxwell's equations obtained, \eg in the time-harmonic regime and in the eddy currents approximation.